OH county records and permit guide

 Ohio's main wrinkle is that the local health department owns the normal permit and inspection path, but off-lot discharge systems can trigger Ohio EPA NPDES coverage.
 Final design, permit timing, and approval still need local verification.

 Ohio quote conversations get more real once you know which local health department holds the permit file and whether the property already has an operation-permit or inspection history.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Ohio